How to calculate the weighted average cost of capital (WACC)

 Get financed

 WACC is also a key metric used in discounted cash flow (DCF) analysis.
-The WACC metric can be used to determine which projects a company should undertake.
-If the company believes that a merger might generate a return higher than its cost of capital, it’s likely a good choice for the company to sell and merge at that time.
+The WACC metric helps determine which projects a company should undertake.
+For example, if a company believes that a merger or acquisition might generate a return higher than its cost of capital, it’s likely a good choice for the company to proceed with the merger.
+This ensures that the company is not only covering the cost of its capital but also adding value to its shareholders.